AstraZeneca pulls out of vaccine talks: EU official | DW | 27.01.2021

-Executives were set to hold talks with the European Commission to explain the delay in deliveries.
+Tensions continue to rise as the pharma giant refuted the EU's claims vaccine talks were on hold.
 The European Medicines Agency will decide whether to approve the use of the vaccine on Friday.

 AstraZeneca has pulled out of meeting with the European Union to discuss delayed vaccine commitments to the bloc, a European Commission spokesperson said on Wednesday.